 Outdoor pre-schools or "nature kindergartens" are a growing trend in Norway.
 Nationwide, there are 350 centres where children spend at least four hours of the day outside.
 Nature kindergartens put emphasis on being in and learning from nature through all seasons of the year.
 Two day cares in Asker offer full outdoor programmes, while a number of others have outdoor groups where children rotate for a few weeks at a time between "normal" pre-school and outdoor pre-school.

 The Municipality coordinates the process of applying for placement in regular and family day care centres, both municipal and privately-run.
 The municipal pre-school day cares follow standard selection criteria, while the private day cares have their own rules based on the day care's by-laws.
 These rules can be obtained by contacting the individual day care centres.
 Here is a combined list of all day care centres in the municipality with links to the individual centres' websites.

 The deadline for applying for day care is March 1st each year.
 A child must be a resident of Asker from August 1st of a given year to be eligible for placement.
 You can obtain an application form at the Asker Municipality Service Centre or you can apply electronically.

 Day cares are the most important arenas for integration and language training for pre-school children.
 Children who speak minority languages should have at least two years in day care before they start school in order to achieve a level of Norwegian language competence necessary to function well in school.
-From age 3, children with minority language backgrounds – that is, children with two parents who have languages other than Sami, Swedish, Danish or English as a mother tongue - are prioritized in the municipal day cares.

 Children with special needs are also prioritized in the selection process for placement in day care centres.